Ordonnance

-In French politics, an ordonnance ([ɔʁdɔnɑ̃s], "order") is a statutory instrument issued by the Council of Ministers in an area of law normally reserved for primary legislation enacted by the French Parliament.
+In French law, an ordonnance ([ɔʁdɔnɑ̃s], "order") is a statutory instrument issued by the Council of Ministers in an area of law normally reserved for primary legislation enacted by the French Parliament.
 They function as temporary statutes pending ratification by the Parliament; failing ratification they function as mere executive regulations.

 Ordonnances should not be confused with décrets issued by the prime minister (an order-in-council) or president, or with ministerial orders (arrêtés); these are issued either in matters where the Constitution allows primary legislation from the Council or as secondary legislation implementing a statute.

 In the French justice system, the word can also refer to a summary ruling made by a single judge for simple cases.

 Current usage

 Motivations

 Article 34 of the Constitution of France restricts certain legal matters to primary legislation to be enacted by Parliament.
 All other areas of law fall within the domain of delegated legislation in the form of orders-in-council (OIC) issued by the Prime Minister or ministerial orders issued by individual cabinet ministers.

 Orders-in-council and other delegated legislation issued in areas reserved for primary legislation are illegal, unless they are specifically authorized by statute.
 Such orders define implementation measures and details left out by the originating statute.

 For various reasons explained below, the Executive may sometimes want to pass primary legislation in a field reserved by statute.
 The ordonnances are the constitutional means to do so.

 Delegated legislation can be nullified or invalidated through litigation before the Council of State (acting in their role of legislative review) if they violate general legal principles or constitutional rights, whereas primary legislation may be ruled unconstitutional only through judicial review before the Constitutional Council.
 Statutes are thus relatively more solid.